Explanation

 Bot farms take massive advantage of this, because nothing distinguishes them from a real user in the system's eyes.

-The explanation
+The solution

 That's exactly the principle here.
 Access doesn't come through an open registration, but by invitation.
 Each new member is introduced by someone who knows them.